Eyevinn/android-player/README.md

 - Load button to start the selected video stream.
 - User can add valid HLS/Mpeg-Dash video.

-# Load list of sources from URL
+# Load list of videoSources from URL
 A json document containing a list of video urls can be loaded by entering the url to the json document in the textinput and pressing the `load` button.
 For each video in the json document, a button to play the video will appear